Overview of our Research Projects

 Research Focus

-We study involvement of the chromatin architecture, remodeling, histone post-translational modifications, role of chromatin modification readers, writers and erasers in agonist-specific differential gene regulation by AhR.
-We utilize specialized LC-MS/MS, chromatin immunoprecipitation, CRISPR-CAS9 gene editing, single cell multiome sequencing techniques in mammalian cell lines and in vivo models.
+We study involvement of epigenetic modifications, chromatin architecture, and remodeling in agonist-specific differential gene regulation by AhR.
+We utilize specialized CRISPR-CAS9 gene editing, proteomics, chromatin immunoprecipitation and single cell multiome sequencing techniques in mammalian cell lines and in vivo models.

-Stanniocalcin 2 (stc2), an AhR target gene is induced in response to the cinnabarinic acid.
-Stc2 is a secreted, homodimeric glycoprotein which regulates plethora of biological processes including hepatic triglyceride metabolism, cell proliferation and apoptosis, inflammation, oxidative stress, tumorigenesis in an autocrine and/or paracrine manner.
-We are currently analyzing physiological as well as pathological role of stc2 in MASLD, diabetes and obesity using next generation RNA sequencing and high-throughput RNA interference screening methodologies.
+Stanniocalcin 2 (Stc2), an AhR target gene is induced in response to novel AhR agonist, cinnabarinic acid.
+Stc2 is a secreted glycoprotein which regulates multiple biological processes including hepatic triglyceride metabolism, cell proliferation and apoptosis, inflammation, oxidative stress, tumorigenesis in an autocrine and/or paracrine manner.
+We are currently analyzing physiological as well as pathological role of Stc2 in liver and metabolic diseases.

-We are performing cutting-edge pre-clinical research to characterize role of cinnabarinic acid as a novel therapeutics against alcoholic liver disease (ALD) as well as metabolic dysfunction-associated steatotic liver disease (MASLD) models.
+We are performing cutting-edge pre-clinical research to characterize role of cinnabarinic acid as a novel therapeutics against alcoholic liver disease and metabolic dysfunction-associated steatotic liver disease models.

 The quest for novel AhR ligands

-We are collaborating with medicinal and organic chemists to perform high-throughput screening in order to idenfity novel AhR ligands.
-Identification of such candidate(s) will decipher role of AhR as a novel drug target for plethora of liver and metabolic diseases.
+We are collaborating with medicinal and organic chemists to synthesize, identify, and characterize novel AhR ligands.
+Identification of such candidate(s) will decipher role of AhR as a novel drug target against liver and metabolic diseases.